 - Jupiter itself has some major bands and zones.
 We can see the more apparent bands with a small telescope.
 However, for further details, a larger objective lens and a darker sky will be necessary.

 - Finally, we’ll try to see the Great Red Spot.
 It’s the hardest of them all.

 Target 1: The 4 Galilean Moons

-The 4 Galilean Moons are: Io, Europa, Ganymede, and Callisto (according to the closest from the Jupiter to the furthest).
-All of these moons are even larger than the Pluto, so we can clearly observe them.
+The 4 Galilean Moons are Io, Europa, Ganymede, and Callisto (according to the closest from Jupiter to the furthest).
+These moons are even larger than Pluto so we can observe them.

-They are named the Galilean moons because the famous scientist and astronomer Galileo Galilei first observed them in 1610.
+They have been named the Galilean moons because the famous scientist and astronomer Galileo Galilei first observed them in 1610.

 Here are the orbital periods of all the Galilean Moons: